 The first half of the hike is fine if you are properly acclimatized, but towards the end, it gets really difficult.
 I was telling myself OK, one more step.
 And again, one more step.
 My body was exhausted, but the summit was so close that there was no way I would turn back down before reaching it.
 My heart was beating very strongly and fast, trying to make up for the lack of oxygen.

 It is absolutely critical that you attempt this hike only if you are well acclimatized to the altitude.

 → Make sure to read our advice for preparing and hiking in high altitude.

-At this altitude the weather is often difficult at well.
-When I could finally stand on the top of the mountain, a fabulous 360-degree view was there to welcome me, so was a constant, strong icy wind.
+At this altitude, the weather is often difficult at well.
+When I could finally stand on the top of the mountain, a fabulous 360-degree view was there to welcome me, and so was a constant, strong icy wind.
 In such conditions, we couldn’t stay at the top for too long.